igor-feoktistov/terraform-provider-flexbot/docs/resources/server.md

     }
     # Optional - automatically take a snapshot before any image update
     auto_snapshot_on_update = true
+    # Optional - force node re-imaging.
+    # Make sure to set it back to "false" once completed in order to avoid node re-imaging on next apply.
+    force_update = true
   }

   # Required - Compute network